BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Where are the files
 -------------------

-When Desktop Wallet is installed the walelt data files are stored separately from the binaries.
+When Desktop Wallet is installed the wallet data files are stored separately from the binaries.

-The locations of all the files are described here: :ref:`files and locations`
+The locations of all the files are described here: :ref:`Files and locations`

 Creating new wallet